PengjunGuo813/Covid19_DA/README.md

 # Covid19_DA

-In this project, we are provided with two distinct datasets.
+In this project, we are provided with two distinct datasets:
 <li>The first dataset, COVID-19 data, provides a daily cumulative count of positive cases in different countries.
 <li>The second dataset, the Global Happiness dataset, assesses various life factors as scored by individuals in each country worldwide.